MicheleCotrufo/pdf2doi/README.md

 creates the file [bibtex.txt](/examples/bibtex.txt) in the 'examples' folder.
 Note that this task can also be done [via command line](#generate-list-of-bibtex-entries-from-command-line), without having to open a python console.

 #### Manually associate the correct identifier to a file
-Sometimes it is not possible to retrive a DOI/identifier automatically, or maybe the one that is retrieved is not the correct one.
-This can be a problem when using ```pdf2doi``` to generate the bibtex entries of a bunch of pdf files or other bibliographic purposes.
+Sometimes it is not possible to retrieve a DOI/identifier automatically, or maybe the one that is retrieved is not the correct one.
+This can be a problem when using ```pdf2doi``` to generate the bibtex entries of a bunch of pdf files, or for other bibliographic purposes.
 This problem can be fixed by looking for the DOI/identifier manually and add it to the pdf metadata, by using the function ```pdf2doi.add_found_identifier_to_metadata```,
 ```python
 >>> import pdf2doi
 >>> pdf2doi.add_found_identifier_to_metadata(path_to_pdf_file, identifier)
 ```
 this creates a new metadata in the pdf file with label '/identifier' and containing the string ```identifier```.
+Note that this task can also be done [via command line](#manually-associate-the-correct-identifier-to-a-file-from-command-line), without having to open a python console.

 ### Command line usage
 ```pdf2doi``` can also be invoked directly from the command line, without having to open a python console.